 One good deed deserves another.
 Should you receive a great gift, stop and enjoy the moment.
 But remember that you’ve now got an important task: thank you cards.
-Don’t worry—writing great thank you notes is no great effort.
+Don’t worry—writing a thank you note is no great effort.
 Just follow the three S’s: simple, sincere, and sent.

 What to write in thank you notes